 CBD is the abbreviation for the word “cannabidiol.”
 This is one of the 60 chemicals that are found in marijuana.
 Despite what you may initially think, no, it doesn’t have a psychoactive effect.
 Consuming CBD will not cause hallucinations or delusions.
 The compound responsible for weed is THC, which most skincare products that have CBD are free of.
 Those that do have some are in tiny amounts, which does not affect you.

 With that bit of “scientist” explanation out of the way, let’s get right to it.
-CBD skincare products such as moisturizers, masks, etc. use CBD oil as an active ingredient in their formulas.
-Several scientific studies have (and continue to) proven the health-related benefits of CBD oil may have in our bodies.
+CBD skincare products such as moisturizers, masks, etc. use CBD pain relief oils as an active ingredient in their formulas.
+Several scientific studies have (and continue to) prove the potential benefits of CBD may have in our bodies.

 Some of the ailments and illnesses it may help: